WordPress/gutenberg/docs/how-to-guides/plugin-sidebar.md

 } )( window.wp );
 ```

-After update, when the user types the input control calls `editPost` and updating the editor store on each key stroke.
+After the update, when the user types, the input control calls `editPost` and updates the editor store on each keystroke.

-Update the JavaScript, and load the sidebar and you can type in the input field.
-You can confirm it is saved by typing something in the input control, and execute the JavaScript snipper in your browser's development console:
+Update the JavaScript, load the sidebar, and type in the input field.
+You can confirm it is saved by typing something in the input control and executing the JavaScript snippet in your browser's development console:

 ```js
 wp.data.select( 'core/editor' ).getEditedPostAttribute( 'meta' )[